 7.Mulching

-Mulch has so many uses in the garden that we should all keep some on hand at all times.
+Mulch has so many uses in the garden that we should always keep some on hand.

-You only want natural, untreated mulch that provides your garden with rich, organic material.
+You only want natural, untreated mulch that provides rich, organic material for your garden.

-Natural mulching may be used to cover sections of bare dirt in your vegetable garden, discourage weed growth, assist the soil to retain moisture, and even help prevent infection.
+Natural mulching may cover sections of bare dirt in your vegetable garden, discourage weed growth, assist the soil in retaining moisture, and even help prevent infection.

 8.Pest Control That is Preventative